Eschatologue/CM_wiki/docs/gameplay/resources.md

   - **Attack**: A fighter swings their sword at an enemy, making a melee attack.
   - **Cast a Spell**: A wizard casts the spell "Fireball," targeting a group of enemies.
-  - **Dash**: A paladin uses their action to move double their movement speed to close in upon the enemies.
+  - **Dash**: A paladies their action to move double their movement speed to close in upon the enemies.

 ### Bonus Actions
 Some actions, frequently referred to as *bonus actions*, require a Bonus Action to be expended when taken.